1MT3J45/rec-engine/README.md

 ## DAY 5 | 25th May, Thu
 * Added popularity Model
-* Testing succefull for interchanging, appending and matching values from cols from one Sframe to other
+* Testing successfull for interchanging, appending and matching values from cols from one Sframe to other

+## DAY 6 | 26th May, Fri
+* Similarity model generated
+* Recommendation based on
+    * Pearson - GARBLED
+    * Jaccard - SUCCESS
+    * Cosine - SUCCESS